ibm-cloud-docs/pattern-vpc-security/overview.md

 Segregation techniques were discussed in the previous section and in some way, these can be considered firewalling methods as well.
 IBM Cloud has native firewalling in several areas to control IP addresses, ports and protocols and associated ingress and egress traffic.
 Most notable are ACLs that are firewalls that are applied to created cloud subnets.
 Security Group are firewalls that are applied virtual server instance (VSI) network interfaces.
 Security Groups work at the L3/L4 level controlling allowed IP addresses, ports, and protocols.

  - [Access Control Lists](https://docs/vpc?topic=vpc-using-acls#:~:text=You%20can%20use%20an%20access,to%20and%20from%20the%20instances.)
-Controls ingress and egress IP addresses, ports and protocol in subnets.
+Controls ingress and egress IP addresses, ports and protocol in subnets,
  - [Security Groups](https://docs/security-groups?topic=security-groups-about-ibm-security-groups) - Controls ingress and egress IP addresses, ports and protocols on virtual server instances network interfaces.
-This can be considered host firewalling.
+This can be considered host firewalling,
  - **NexGen Firewalls** - IBM Cloud has two firewalls within its catalog, Juniper and Fortinet, that can be deployed on VSIs at the edge, and these can fully control Level 3 & 4 traffic, but these are capable of much more filtering like controlling URLs, files, DNS queries and layer 7 web application firewalling.
-In addition to the firewalls in the IBM Cloud catalog, customers can bring their own firewall and host it on a VSI.
+In addition to the firewalls in the IBM Cloud catalog, customers can bring their own firewall and host it on a VSI,
  - **Cloud Internet Services** - CIS has a traditional layer 3/4 firewall, in addition to its WAF capability and other security features.
-This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used.
+This would be applicable in situation where the customer has dispersed users and where a content delivery network (CDN) solution may be used, and
  - [Context Restrictions](https://docs/account?topic=account-context-restrictions-whatis)                                            Firewalls in essence that front end services to control ingresses from certain allowed IP addresses.
 E.g., blocking accesses from Russia on a Saturday night.

 ### Options: